 This document specifies the Stage 2 system description for IP flow mobility between a 3GPP and a WLAN.
 The technical solution is based on the working principles of DSMIPv62 and it is applicable to both the Evolved Packet System and the I-WLAN mobility architecture.
 The specification covers the system description of seamless WLAN offload and IP flow mobility between 3GPP and WLAN as well as the respective interactions with the PCC and ANDSF frameworks.
 The system description for non-seamless WLAN offload is covered in 3GPP TS 23.402.
 This document specifies also the detailed extensions to S2c and H1 reference points for IP flow mobility.
 The extensions to the PCC and to the ANDSF framework are specified respectively in 3GPP TS 23.203 and in 3GPP TS 23.402.

+1.2.2.2.93 TS 23.271

+Functional stage 2 description of Location Services (LCS)

+This document specifies the stage 2 of the Location Services (LCS) feature in UMTS, GSM and EPS (for E-UTRAN), which provides the mechanisms to support mobile location services for operators, subscribers and third party service providers.

-1.2.2.2.54 TS 23.272
+1.2.2.2.94 TS 23.272

 Circuit Switched Fallback in Evolved Packet System